-"Since I have a cold (head stuffed, sore throat, sinus pain) is it OK to PT or run?"
+"Since I have a cold (head stuffed, sore throat, sinus pain), is it OK to PT or run?"

-You need to drop your intensity level a bit because your body is using energy to fight whatever is that's making you feel ill.
-Keep hydrated by drinking 3-4 quarts of water a day and eat healthy foods like fruits, vegetables, and lean meats.
-This will enable your body to fight off the "bug" causing your symptoms.
+You need to drop your intensity level a bit, because your body is using energy to fight whatever it is that's making you feel ill.
+Keep hydrated by drinking 3-4 quarts of water a day and eat healthy foods.
+This will enable your body to fight off the "bug" that is causing your symptoms.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.